rsecchi/eurotherm/README.md

 * The directory /www is used as DocumentRoot
 * The directory /cgi-bin is used as CGI directory
-* The apache user (www-data) should have access to the spool directort (/var/spool/eurotherm)
+* The apache user (www-data) should be allowed to writhe in the spool directory (/var/spool/eurotherm)

 ```